Stocks Slump Again as Wall Street's Miserable Week Continues

 Much of the market’s focus has been on what’s to come for the economy when coronavirus counts are rising at troubling rates across Europe and the United States.

 Several European governments have already brought back restrictions on businesses to slow the spread of the virus.
-Even if the strictest lockdowns don’t return in the United States, the worry is the rising death toll due to the pandemic will nonetheless drive customers away from businesses and undercut their profits.
+Even if the strictest lockdowns don’t return in the United States, the worry is the pandemic's rising death toll will drive customers away from businesses by itself and undercut profits.

+“Because of the spike in Covid-19 overseas, with Germany and France in lockdown mode once again, the implication is that we could be heading into a double-dip recession in Europe, and that would have negative future implications for our economic growth.”
+Stovall said.

 “The Fed is saying this, the market is saying this, and most economists are beginning to adjust their fourth quarter forecasts with the expectation that growth without stimulus is going to be hard to achieve, especially as COVID-19 cases seem to set new daily records each day,” said Kevin Giddis, chief fixed income strategist at Raymond James.

-On Thursday, though, Democrats and Republicans again blamed the other side for holding up a deal.
+Democrats and Republicans, though, continue to blame the other side for holding up a deal.

 In markets around the world on Friday, caution was still continuing to dominate.
 But the moves were not as violent as earlier in the week.